kidanger/Drystal/doc/api.rst

 .. lua:function:: load_sound(filename: str) -> Sound | (nil, error)

-   Load a sound from a file.
+   Loads a sound from a file.
 It has to be in WAV_ format.
 Only 44100Hz, 8 bits or 16 bits are supported.
    If you want to use positional audio, it has to be mono audio.

 .. lua:function:: load_sound(callback: function, numsamples: int) -> Sound | (nil, error)